 How do you decorate your wall?
 Or let me start by asking, Do you decorate your walls?
 Some people prefer the meditative calmness of blank walls (or are unable to find the inspiration to hang something up).
 While some like colour and chaos.

-Decorate your walls is that kind of tip which will make you wonder – How to decorate my walls?
-The magical thinking behind it is fascinating.
-Decorating your walls is sort of a science and art that helps the interior decoration come to life.
-If you are ready to remove the wall hangings and give the walls a new look, then here are few points that will inspire you.
+Decorating your walls is sort of an art that helps the interior decoration come to life.
+If you are ready to give your walls a new look, then here are few points that will inspire you.

 Personally, I have never seen any living space that didn’t have some sort of wall decor.
 Whether it’s a tiny hut, or a large expansive home, there’s always something that’s purely decorative that doesn’t serve an obvious purpose.